panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-01-29-PMC/2020-01-29-PMC_Meeting.md

 3. Possible joint participation with ExPaNDS in SXNS event in Lund, 23-26 June 2020, at the cost of 1500 EUR per project.

+4. Mailing lists issues

-4. Next Deliverables & Milestones
+5. Next Deliverables & Milestones

 | Deliverable | New date | Original Date |
 | ----------- | -------- | ------------- |